 If structures are proposed in tidal flood hazard areas, but above the mean high water line, the applicant need only submit a report and plans demonstrating compliance with the Flood Hazard Area Control Act rules as part of the coastal permit application.

 In cases where no coastal permit is required, the applicant must obtain approval under the Flood Hazard Area Control Act rules.
-Since there are no Flood Hazard Area Permits-by-rule or General Permits specific to aquaculture, a Flood Hazard Area Individual Permit would likely be required.
+Since there are no Flood Hazard Area permits-by-rule, general permits–by-certification or general permits specific to aquaculture, a flood hazard area individual permit would likely be required.

 Please contact the Division’s Technical Support Center at (609) 777-0454 for further assistance.